 Measured building surveying

-If a structure is still standing after a natural disaster, it needs to be determined whether or not this structure is safe and can be repaired or needs to be demolished.
-In cases where the building is unsafe for a surveyor to enter, a 3D laser scan can be done from a safe distance to gather data about the structure.
+If a structure is still standing after a natural disaster, it needs to be determined whether or not this structure is safe and can be repaired or needs to be demolished through a measured building survey.
+In cases where the building is unsafe for a surveyor to enter, a 3D laser scanning survey can be done from a safe distance to gather data about the structure.
 Depending on the natural disaster, it can be quite obvious as to whether or not a building will still be usable.
 But in the events of some natural disasters, it can be difficult to tell what the true state of the building is without gathering some evidence first.

-As natural disasters tend to affect large areas of land, drone surveys are crucial for surveying these large areas.
+As natural disasters tend to affect large areas of land, drone surveying is crucial for surveying these large areas.
 The data gathered from these surveys contribute to an overall picture of the true extent of the disaster.
-A drone can also be used for surveying the roofs of buildings where it would otherwise be dangerous and time consuming to use traditional survey methods involving.
+A drone can also be used for surveying the roofs of buildings where it would otherwise be dangerous and time-consuming to use traditional survey methods involving.

 Surveying for prevention